Bandit Heeler: Development

 Bandit was based on Brumm's own life; he modeled the character after a Blue Heeler owned by a friend of his father, and, as with the character, was the middle child in his family tree.
 The character's occupation was partly influenced by one of his brothers, Adam, who was an archeologist in his own right, and had been involved in the discovery of fossilised remains of Homo floresiensis, which he nicknamed "The Hobbit" at a Queensland university.
 The Heelers, including Bandit, are presented as a nuclear family, with him serving as one of the show's two working parents (his wife Chilli is employed as an airport security guard).
-Bandit's middle name, Custard, originates from the band of the same name, of which his voice actor David McCormack is a part.
+Bandit's middle name, Custard, originates from the band of the same name, of which his voice actor David McCormack is a part of.

 Voice

-In all English dubs of the series, Bandit is voiced by Australian performer/musician David McCormack, who was initially approached to read what he assumed would be merely "a couple of lines", through his Sonar Sounds studio—which specialises in television and film soundtracks—only to voice the character for the entirety of the pilot.
-McCormack, who was raised in Brisbane (where Bluey is based), is a noted alternative rock musician (his bands include Custard, a mainstay of the Australian indie scene, which Bandit's middle name would be taken from) and soundtrack composer for a number of Australian Broadcasting Corporation shows, including Redfern Now.
+In all English dubs of the series, Bandit is voiced by Australian performer/musician David McCormack, who was initially approached to read what he assumed would be merely "a couple of lines", through his Sonar Sounds studio, only to voice the character for the entirety of the pilot and subsequently throughout the series.
+McCormack, who was raised in Brisbane (where Bluey is based), is a noted alternative rock musician and soundtrack composer for a number of Australian Broadcasting Corporation shows, including Redfern Now.
 McCormack performs his voice work for the series remotely in Sydney, and his voice recordings are then sent to the production company in Brisbane.
-He does not hear any other voice actors or view footage while recording, and does not alter his own voice to produce Bandit's dialogue (notwithstanding any voices Bandit makes up when he plays characters within some of his daughters' games).
+He does not hear any other voice actors or view footage while recording, and does not alter his own voice to produce Bandit's dialogue.

+A project to present five episodes (Note: "The Creek", "The Beach", "Sleepytime", "Grandad", and "Rug Island" - chosen "because of their connections to family and Country".) of Bluey in an Australian Indigenous language, Yolŋu Matha, was announced to be complete on 17 June 2026.
+Dimathaya Burarrwanga, a founding member of the band King Stingray, voices Bandit in the episodes, which were released at the beginning of NAIDOC Week on 5 July 2026 on ABC iview and screened at the Garma Festival in August 2026.

 Appearances

 Bandit has appeared in most of the episodes of Bluey that have aired during its run, and has appeared in most merchandise related to the series.
-He was the subject of three books, My Dad is Awesome, The Big Blue Guy's Book of Dad Goals, and an entry in the Bluey: Little Library series.
-He also appears in the stage show Bluey's Big Play and the video game Bluey: The Videogame.
+He was the subject of three books: My Dad Is Awesome, The Big Blue Guy's Book of Dad Goals, and an entry in the Bluey: Little Library series.
+He also appears in the stage show Bluey's Big Play, as well as Bluey: The Videogame and Bluey's Quest for the Gold Pen.